Education is important. Everyone agrees on that.

 (3) "The States Parties to the present Covenant undertake to have respect for the liberty of parents and, when applicable, legal guardians, to choose for their children schools, other than those established by the public authorities, which conform to such minimum educational standards as may be laid down or approved by the State and to ensure the religious and moral education of their children in conformity with their own convictions", andĀ Ā Ā Ā Ā Ā Ā

-It expands on the right to choose by firstly emphasizing the right of the child (not just the parents or guardians) to have and express their opinion (not just on education but on all matters affecting them) and have that opinion heard, with Article 12 stating
+But there is no repeat of the article granting parents and guardians the Right to choose; instead, it recognizes the right of the child to have and express their opinion (not just on education but on all matters affecting them) and have that opinion heard, with Article 12 stating

 (1) "States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.",